-If this is true, then serial abusers are more likely to climb the corporate ladder, the military ranks than their more worthy co-workers.
-How else to explain the college bribery scandal -- not to mention the political scandals, corporate scandals and Hollywood scandals that are all happening at the same time?
+If this is true, then serial abusers are more likely to climb the corporate ladder, the church hierarchy or the military ranks than their more worthy co-workers.
+How else to explain the college bribery scandal -- not to mention the political scandals, church scandals, corporate scandals and Hollywood scandals that are all happening at the same time?
 How is it that so many ethically challenged people have risen to the top of the heap over the good and decent ones?

 Isn't it much more likely that the same thing is happening right around the corner at the local fast-food franchise or chain store?
 The same thing is happening in those workplaces: The abusers will be rewarded by becoming division managers so they can spread fear and loathing further and further afield.

 It's not that no one notices.

 The abusers' employees all know.
 But their wives never know; their bosses never know.
 Their equals never know.
 They are all shocked when the news comes out.
 "He seemed so nice!"
 Sure, he was -- to the people he needed.
 The rest?
 Not so much.